 Dir.
 André Heller-Lopes

-“Leo Hussain, with the highly ambitious Mozart Orchestra, communicates the dances - from the popular to the stylised dances of the upper classes – poignantly and not infrequently with real poetical impact.”
+“Leo Hussain, with the highly ambitious Mozart Orchestra, communicates the dances - from the popular to the stylised dances of the upper classes – poignantly and… with real poetical impact.”

 “Leo Hussain bringt mit dem hoch ambitionierten Mozarteumorchester die vielen Tänze, vom Volkstümlichen bis zu den stilisierten Tänzen der besseren Gesellschaft, pointiert und doch nicht selten mit hochpoetischem Einschlag rüber.”

 Leo Hussain's interpretation is purely exemplary…the orchestra in all its individual nuances, from softest pianissimo to the powerful tutti and his touch with the pace and timing is of the highest caliber.

 “The third worthy of the evening was the gentleman in the pit, the British conductor Leo Hussain, who paced Verdi’s evergreen score intelligently, inserted a few uncommon (but not distracting) ideas into the phrasing and often elicited nuanced playing from the orchestra.”